 "Chris's radiation oncologist is so smart," shared Debbie, whose son avoided a bone marrow transplant because the radiation was so effective.
 "We were very confident with his advice.
 And when his cancer came back, we knew Fox Chase was where we wanted to be."

 The Lyons' could not sit back and relax.
 Every time they thought his treatment was behind them, Chris would present with another area of recurrence.
-By the summer of 2008, Dr. Smith noticed an abnormality on his tests.
+By the summer of 2008, Chris had developed an abnormality on his tests.
 He waited 6 weeks and performed the test again, but by then, the spot had disappeared.

 Several months passed, and Chris had more routine tests performed.
 "The spot appeared in the same exact location as it did the previous summer," recalled Chris.
-"Dr. Smith was curious as to what was going on, because the spot went away on its own before, which is not typical of lymphoma."
+"My doctor was curious as to what was going on, because the spot went away on its own before, which is not typical of lymphoma."

 A biopsy revealed that the Hodgkin's lymphoma was back.
-After witnessing the spot appear and disappear the summer of 2008, Dr. Smith believed that the cancer was directly tied to Chris' immunosuppression medication.
-He recommended treatment with Rituxan, a drug typically used to treat Non-Hodgkin's Lymphoma.
-Chris finished the treatment in April 2009.
+After witnessing the spot appear and disappear the summer of 2008, it was believed that the cancer was directly tied to Chris' immunosuppression medication.
+He began treatment with Rituxan, a drug typically used to treat Non-Hodgkin's Lymphoma and finished in April 2009.

-"We were very pleased to see Chris respond so well to the Rituxan," explained Dr. Smith, who tracks Chris's progress through periodic checkups.
+"We were very pleased to see Chris respond so well to the Rituxan," explained Dr. Michael Millenson, a medical oncologist, who now tracks Chris's progress through periodic checkups.
+Dr. Millenson treated Chris on and off in 2011, but he responded well and considers himself in remission.

 "It worked!
-Dr. Smith really knows what he is doing.
-And all is well for now," shared Chris, in late 2009 at the age of 23.
+The doctors at Fox Chase really knows what they are doing.
+And all is well for now," shared Chris, in late 2013, at the age of 27.

 "We are so pleased with the care our son has received at Fox Chase."

 "We are so pleased with the care our son has received at Fox Chase," his mom added.
 "Everyone we've met is wonderful.
 Chris graduated on time and with honors from Temple University in May 2008."
-In the summer of 2009, Chris landed his first job - working in the marketing department of a small information technology firm.
-His family hopes this is the start to the next chapter of his life.
+In 2009, Chris landed his first job - working in the marketing department of a small information technology firm.
+He has enjoyed moving past cancer - for the most part - and is grateful to his Fox Chase team for their care.